Research

 Aiding the energy transition?
 How greening foreign aid affects domestic politics (Under review)

-Abstract Greening foreign aid is a vital step in the fight against climate change, but requires donors to shift their funding away from carbon-intensive development projects.
-Novel data from the World Bank shows that aid withdrawal, particularly in the energy sec- tor, is common.
-As donors withdraw their support for fossil fuels in favor of renewable energy, the economic benefits to voters in aid-dependent countries depends on their representatives’ links to foreign funding.
-I use a spatial difference-in-differences design to test the theory in the case of the World Bank’s withdrawal of support for a coal plant in Kosovo.
-Aid withdrawal altered voting patterns for parties with close ties to the international community: coal-producing areas voted disproportionately against this party while places with potential for investment in renewables voted for it.
-The distri- butional effects of the green energy transition may determine long-term international influence as their domestic allies bear the costs (and benefits).
-The centrality of inter- national funding for energy in developing nations adds nuance to our understanding of global climate politics.
+Abstract Renewable energy investment is a vital step in the fight against climate change.
+De- veloping countries rely on external funding, often in the form of foreign aid, to support the growing green energy infrastructure.
+The role of international actors in funding the green energy transition poses particular challenges for domestic politics in developing countries.
+I argue that the links between international funding and renewable energy change the politics of the distributional effects of the energy transition.
+I use a spatial difference-in-differences design to test the theory in the case of the World Bank’s with- drawal of support for a coal plant in Kosovo.
+Aid withdrawal altered voting patterns for parties with close ties to the international community: coal-producing areas voted disproportionately against this party while places with potential for investment in re- newables voted for it.
+The distributional effects of the green energy transition may determine long-term international influence as their domestic allies bear the costs (and benefits).
+The centrality of international funding for energy in developing nations adds nuance to our understanding of global climate politics.

 Working Papers